MBernAca/PecubeGUI_Doc/docs/source/index.rst

 Acknowledgment
 --------------

-PecubeGUI has been developped at the University of Potsdam within the COOLER_ ERC project led by Peter van der Beek.
+The first version of PecubeGUI has been developped at the University of Potsdam within the COOLER_ ERC project led by Peter van der Beek.

 .. _COOLER: http://erc-cooler.eu/